 I posed that question to the other TidBITS staffers, and Michael Cohen said: “What’s your problem?
 My ebooks in iBooks survived the migration just fine — not as part of the initial restore, but as a result of the first sync I performed afterward.”
 The first sync?
 Yes, because it turns out that Michael syncs his ebooks from iTunes; whatever is listed in the Books collection in his iTunes library is automatically mirrored into iBooks on his iPad each time he syncs.
 I, on the other hand, do not sync books.

 You might ask why I don’t sync my iPad books with iTunes.
 There are two reasons.
 One is that I prefer to manage my books manually, much as I manage my music, using techniques that Apple is perfectly happy to allow.
 To get music onto my iPad, I don’t sync; rather, I drag it from iTunes onto the iPad’s entry in the iTunes sidebar.
 With books, the situation is analogous, with some additional options.
-Sometimes I drag an ebook onto the iPad’s entry in the iTunes sidebar; sometimes I obtain an ebook while using the iPad itself — through Dropbox, for example, or by downloading it with Safari, or because someone sends it to me via email — and then I use iOS’s document interaction feature (the Open In button) to move it to iBooks.
+Sometimes I drag an ebook onto the iPad’s entry in the iTunes sidebar; sometimes I obtain an ebook while using the iPad itself — through Dropbox, for example, or by downloading it with Safari, or because someone sends it to me via email — and then I use iOS’s document interaction feature (the Open In button) to move it

 The other reason I don’t sync books with my iPad is that I’m afraid to.
 Whenever I’ve tried to turn on book syncing for my iPad in iTunes, a nasty dialog appears, threatening to delete my songs and movies.
 Such deletion seems gratuitous — what on earth does syncing books have to do with my songs and movies? — and in any case I’m not willing to let it happen.
 So I’ve never turned on book syncing.
 (I’m not the first person to shy away from this dialog, as this Apple discussion shows.)